threefirstnames-me/PrxmoxVE/notes/commandlineGPGkeys.md

    ```

 2. **Create a Separate Git Account on the Debian Machine**:
-   If you'd rather keep things separated, you could create a new Git identity for the Debian machine:
+   If you'd rather keep things separated, you could create a new Git identity for the Linux machine:
    ```bash
    git config --global user.name "Your Commit Name" git config --global user.email "your-debian-specific-email@example.com"